supaglue-labs/supaglue/docs/docs/integration-patterns/real-time-events.md

 description: ''
 ---

-# Real-time events (beta)
+# Real-time events

 Real-time events lets you subscribe to a webhook and consume change events from your customer's CRM.
+This can be used for real-time notifications or real-time updates.

 :::info

 This feature is in private beta in Supaglue Cloud.
-Please reach out to our team if you'd like early access.
+Please [register](https://m8ndtm64l4g.typeform.com/to/ovOUDxGj) you'd like early access.
 :::

 ## How it works